 - Gallon of gas: $5.92

 Fresno Real Estate | Average Rent & Homes Prices

 Is it cheaper to buy or rent in Fresno?
-Well, studies show that you’ll get a better deal when you buy property in Fresno.
+The 2022 Attom Rental Affordability Report finds buying a house in Fresno is more affordable than renting.
 With the Fresno median home price at $387,000, this certainly beats the state median of $843,800.
 Considering this, it’s safe to say that Fresno home prices are affordable and budget-friendly.
 Likewise, the average price per square foot in Fresno is $240 which has increased by 17.1% in the last year.
 The Fresno housing market is very competitive– so if you’re interested in buying property, start browsing the internet for homes for sale in Fresno CA and don’t wait too long to make an offer!

 The average Fresno apartment rent is $1,427 which is $271 below the state average.
 In popular and expensive neighborhoods like Bella Montagna and Woodward Lake, apartments go for about $1,918.
 In the most affordable Fresno neighborhoods like Alta Vista and Hazelwood, you can expect to pay as little as $1,078.